salmon in Chile

 Imagine huge, chrome-silver salmon averaging over 30 pounds that often skyrocket into the clean, clear air before doing their best to empty your reel in little more than the time it takes to read this sentence.

-Imagine a river that costs less for a full week than a day’s fishing on the Alta.
-A valley where you will see nobody but your team, your guides and the camp staff, and where you will be amongst the first to throw a line.
+Imagine fishing a river where you will see nobody but your team, your guides and the camp staff, and where you one of less than fifty anglers to throw a fly line that season.

 Imagine fishing that same river in the depths of the northern winter.
 While the rain and snow falls back home, the sun will shine and you will fish in shirtsleeves and drink not fortifying Scotch whisky but icy bottles of beer to celebrate your first thirty pounder.